Please enter a search term to begin your search.

 Vermont offers seniors several options for health care and prescription coverage.

 Medicaid is a government health insurance program for income-eligible Vermonters 65+ or disabled and other qualifying individuals.
 Medicaid covers most medical care and services, such as doctor visits, hospital care, prescriptions, vision and dental care, long term care, physical therapy and more, though not all providers accept Medicaid coverage.

 Choices for Care is Vermont's Long-Term Care Medicaid program.
 This program requires a nursing assessment by the state and Medicaid application to help pay for in-home care, residential care, or nursing home services.

 Green Mountain Care is a family of low-cost and free health coverage programs for uninsured Vermonters offered by the state of Vermont and its partners.

-For more information about any of these programs, contact the Senior Helpline at 1-800-642-5119 or email@example.com
+For more information about your options, contact the Senior HelpLine at 1-800-642-5119 or email@example.com